-In preparing the consolidated financial statements of the Group, judgement was applied with respect to those items which are presented in the consolidated statement of comprehensive income as included within operating profit/(loss).
-Those revenues and expenses which are determined to be specifically related to the on-going operating activities of the business are included within operating profit/(loss).
-Expenses or charges to earnings which are not related to operating activities, are one-time costs determined to be not representative of the normal trading activities of the business, or that arise from revaluation of assets, are reported below operating profit/(loss).
+In preparing the consolidated financial statements of the Group, judgement was applied with respect to those items which are presented in the Consolidated Statement of Comprehensive Income as included within operating profit/(loss).
+Those revenues and expenses which are determined to be specifically related to the ongoing operating activities of the business are included within operating profit/(loss).
+Expenses or charges to earnings which are not related to operating activities, are onetime costs determined to be not representative of the normal trading activities of the business, or that arise from revaluation of assets, are reported below operating profit/(loss).

-3.4 Transaction related costs
+3.4 Litigation provision